A Whole House Fan Company

 As the outdoor temperature rises during the day, the heat is captured in the walls and interior spaces of your home, this makes cooling especially difficult and costly.
 When the temperature outside finally begins to cool, the heat trapped in your home during the day can often make the house uncomfortably warm – especially in second stories!
 Air conditioning, of course, is the normal solution to this problem, but air conditioning during the hot summer months is expensive.

 A CentricAir or QA-Deluxe whole house fan provides you with a cost effective solution to your problem!
 Due to its great cooling efficiency, the whole house fan brings the temperature of your home down to a level that greatly reduces and in some cases eliminates the need for air conditioning.
-It also uses a fraction of the energy of a typical home central air conditioning system.
+A CentricAir whole house fan also uses a fraction of the energy of a typical home central air conditioning system.

 Limitations of Whole House Exhaust Fans

-The unique ducted design eliminates many traditional limitations with whole house fans.
+The unique ducted design eliminates many traditional limitations with operating and installing a whole house fan.
 Problems with loud intrusive operation, heat loss and maintenance issues are all solved.
 However, anyone considering a whole house fan needs to understand that they do have inherent limitations as a cooling device.

 A diagram of how whole house fans work